Latest Show

 Recording Digital TV

 When you've selected which Digital TV service you're happy with, you'll probably want to know how to record TV shows.
-There are a number of ways.
+There are several ways.
 Here's a quick summary, and some pointers:

 • PVR: Also known as a DVR, this is a digital TV set-top box that has a built-in hard disc recorder.
 The Sky+ box is probably the best known PVR.
 It supports recording of over 40 hours of TV, supports series link, allows you to record one channel while watching another, and supports live pause.
 PVRs are available for Sky, Virgin Media and Freeview.
 BT Vision offers a free PVR if you're a BT Broadband customer.
 More details on digital recorders: DVRs Explored